 The Neutral Years: 2007, 2011

-The 2007 and 2011 Sentra models were still reliable, but they encountered a few obstacles along the way.
+The 2007 and 2011 Sentra models were still dependable, but they encountered a few hurdles along the way.

-As the kickoff year for the sixth generation, the 2007 Sentra brought several changes to the table, including a roomier interior and updated looks.
+As the kickoff year for the sixth generation, the 2007 Sentra brought several changes to the table, including a more spacious interior and refreshed looks.

 By 2011, while many earlier issues had been ironed out, a few new challenges popped up.
 The main culprit was engine stalling, leading to a recall in 2011 to address Electronic Control Module malfunctions and battery cable harness defects, particularly related to the thicker zinc coating on the terminal stud bolt.